cuiyongbo/hello-world/my_wiki/languages/english_notes_8.rst

 | Definition: the natural qualities of a person's character. [性格，性情]
 | Synonyms: temperament.
 | Usage: people of a nervous disposition. [神经质的人]
+| Definition: the way someone tends to behave or feel.
+| Usage: The rides are unsuitable for people of a nervous disposition.
 | Definition: (formal) the way something is placed or arranged. [处置，安排]
 | Synonyms: arrangement.
 |